Co-Occurring Disorders: Addiction and Depression

 Overall, each person’s time in rehab will be different depending on their needs.
 It’s important to discuss your treatment options with a doctor or rehab staff to determine which will work best for you.

-Does Insurance Cover Alcohol or Drug Addiction and Depression Treatment?
+Does Insurance Cover Treatment for Addiction and Depression?

 The Affordable Care Act (ACA) requires most health insurances to cover treatment for mental health disorders in some capacity.7 This means that your private or public insurance plans may be able to cover some or all of the cost of substance abuse and depression treatment.
 However, your coverage may vary depending on your location, your insurance type and plan, and the intensity and length of treatment.
 It’s important to reach out to your insurance provider to determine the extent of your coverage before going to treatment.
-You can also check your coverage online.
+Additionally, treatment centers like us, American Addiction Centers (AAC) make it possible for you to check your coverage online.

-If you still have questions about depression, addiction, or the treatment process, American Addiction Centers operates a 24/7 addiction helpline that can walk you through the treatment process.
+American Addiction Centers (AAC) is a leading provider of detox and rehab, with facilities throughout the nation.
+If you still have questions about depression, addiction, or the treatment process, American Addiction Centers operates a 24/7 detox hotline that can walk you through the treatment process.
+Alternatively, if you would like to get started online, start the process by checking your insurance coverage instantly or texting our team.